-5. Each regular node is now provisioned and eventually fully boots.
-In case of problems, section 5.8 of the Administrator Manual should be consulted.

-6. Optional: To configure power management, Chapter 4 of the Administrator Manual should be consulted.
+- 5. Each regular node is now provisioned and eventually fully boots.
+In case of problems, section 5.8 of the Administrator Manual should be consulted. - 6.
+Optional: To configure power management, Chapter 4 of the Administrator Manual should be consulted. - 7.
+To update the software on the nodes, a package manager is used to install to the node image filesystem that is on the head node.